 How to serve dan dan noodles?

 Please do not use large raman noodle bowls to serve dan dan noodles.
-Choose smaller ones and serve with a small amount (can be eat up within several minutes).
+Choose smaller ones and serve with a small amount of soup base (chicken stock or pork stock), so the noodles can be eaten up within minutes.
 Enjoy when it is still hot and the pork is still crisp.

 - 1/2 cup soy beans

-- 1 cup hand minced pork (with some fat)
+- 1 cup minced pork ,with some fat

 - 1 cup ya-cai